Want a furry best friend? Adoption fees are being waived in South Florida this weekend

 Peggy Adams Animal Rescue League

 Address: 3200 N. Military Trail, West Palm Beach.
-Discounts cat adoptions will also take place at:
+Discounts on cat adoptions will also take place at:

 Event Hours: 10 a.m. to 6 p.m.